Science Hill (Yale University): Purchase by Yale and early growth (1910–1945)

 By the turn of the 20th century, there were few large, undeveloped tracts of land near Yale's campus.
 The largest was Sachem's Wood, which a group of Yale alumni purchased from the Hillhouse family in 1905, hoping to give Yale room to expand.
 Seeking to build new science facilities and bring the Sheffield Scientific School under greater university control and strengthen university science research, Yale raised funds from Olivia Sage to purchase the estate in 1910, renaming it Pierson-Sage Square.
-It was the largest single acquisition of land since Yale's founding, and the university drew up two early site plans for the property: a Frederick Law Olmsted site plan in 1905, and a university-wide master plan by John Russell Pope in 1919.
-Neither was comprehensively enacted, but elements of both are evident throughout the present-day site.
+It was the largest single acquisition of land since Yale's founding.
+The university drew up two early site plans for the property: a Frederick Law Olmsted site plan in 1905, and a university-wide master plan by John Russell Pope in 1919.
+Neither was fully enacted, but elements of both are evident throughout the present-day site.

 Shortly after the land acquisition, a gift was received from brothers Henry and William Sloane for a new physics laboratory.
 Within the decade, Yale built chemistry, zoology, and botany laboratories, and new buildings for the Forestry School, and Peabody Museum, all in the Gothic Revival style popular at Yale in the early 20th century.
 The new facilities allowed Yale to demolish its older science buildings on its central campus, including the original Peabody Museum and Sloane Physical Laboratory, making room for the residential college system.
 Meanwhile, the Sachem's Wood mansion, preserved for the Hillhouse family in the purchase agreement, was increasingly surrounded by large laboratory facilities.
 After the death of the last Hillhouse heir, Yale demolished the mansion in 1942.